- Mission statement

 The Enwejig Indigenous languages working group was named by the late master Ojibwe speaker Edward Benton-Banai of the Lac Courte Oreilles reservation in northern Wisconsin.
 As a means of expressing the unique sound, meaning, and characteristic manner of speaking an Indigenous language, Eddie first suggested using Inwewin as a summary term.
 In recognition of the dynamic efforts of Indigenous language speakers, learners, and allies to revitalize language, he later recommended the term Enwejig – ‘those who speak’ – to capture the contemporary work of all of those actively engaged in speaking a Native language as a means of renewal, solidarity, and continuity between the past and future.

 Enwejig’s talking points: Why Indigenous languages are important

-“Language is the key to everything” – Ron (Muqsahkwat) Corn, Jr., Menominee language immersion instructor
+“Language is the key to everything” – Ron (Muqsahkwat) Corn, Jr., Menominee language activist

 - Identity: Native languages are a major part of Native identity.
 Having a strong, positive sense of identity is critical to having a positive self-image.